RDA (Avatar): Military comparisons

 SecOps, the private military company under the RDA, has been compared to Blackwater, the private firm that was used in the Iraq War starting in 2003.
-Both firms consist of ex-military personnel who engage in killing noncombatants; Blackwater employees were convicted of shooting Iraqi civilians in 2007.
+Both firms consist of ex-military personnel who engage in killing non-combatants; Blackwater employees were convicted of shooting Iraqi civilians in 2007.
 The RDA's military base, Hell's Gate, is similar to the Green Zone, a fortified base in Baghdad during the Iraq War, as well as fortified bases in Vietnam during the Vietnam War.

 Dominic Alessio and Kristen Meredith, writing in Journal of Colonialism and Colonial History, said, "In Cameron's vision the RDA, like the American government, is keen to preserve a certain self-image," both readily deciding to engage militarily.
 Alessio and Meredith compare the RDA's attack on the Hometree of the Na'vi to the September 11 attacks, "Cameron’s visual analogy implies that American civilians have been the innocent victims of such attacks also and should sympathise with such atrocities."